Slip and Fall Accidents

 What Happens When Someone Typically Falls?

 1. They hit their heads on a hard surface.
 This is a very dangerous situation because this type of head injury can cause fractures, concussions, memory issues, blackouts, and, in severe cases, traumatic brain injuries.
-Any time you injure yourself and your head gets hurt in any way, be sure to get yourself to a safe place and contact a knowledgeable attorney to assist you in dealing with such a dangerous issue.
+Any time you injure yourself and your head gets hurt, be sure to get yourself to a safe place and contact a knowledgeable attorney to assist you in dealing with such a dangerous issue.

 2. They try to catch themselves and thus injure themselves further.
-When you begin to fall, it is a natural instinct for a person to try to catch themselves to avoid any further injury or pain, but this can cause even further damage.
+When you fall, it is a instinct for a person to catch themselves to avoid any further injury or pain, but this can cause even further damage.
 When someone tries to catch themselves, the unexpected fall can create a strong pressure downward that will damage their arm and/or shoulder when they attempt to catch themselves.
 Make sure you are cognizant of all surroundings

 4. They fall and bang their elbow or knee on the ground or another object.
-Blunt force trauma and ensuing fractures and/or tissue damage is inevitable at times when a person suffers a fall as a result of someone else’s negligence.
+Blunt force trauma and ensuing fractures and/or tissue damage is inevitable when a person suffers a fall because of someone else’s negligence.
 Be sure to take care of yourself and never neglect your health after a fall because the damage may not present itself immediately and quick, appropriate medical care can help to deter further damage.

-We have given you a lot of information here, and we are sure all of this may seem overwhelming when in the midst of it all, which is why you reach out to us here at Demesmin and Dover after any slip and fall for a free case evaluation.
+We have given you a lot of information here, and we are sure all of this may seem overwhelming when amid it all, which is why you reach out to us here at Demesmin and Dover after any slip and fall for a free case evaluation.
 We can help you and your loved ones navigate through it all, while alleviating some stress because We Care More.